nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-drive/nuxeo-drive-installation-configuration.md

 ### Support

 See this up-to-date [support page](https://github.com/nuxeo/nuxeo-drive/blob/master/docs/support.md) to know what OS vendor and version we are supporting; but also the Python version we are currently using.

+### Authentication

+Nuxeo Drive uses the same authentication way as any user would do with its browser.
+So it can handle basic authentications [available in the platform]({{page page='authentication-and-user-management'}}).
+But it is missing several protocols that require deep changes in Nuxeo Drive itself, as of now those are not available:

+- OAuth 2
+- Kerberos (tracked with the ticket [NXDRIVE-37](https://jira.nuxeo.com/browse/NXDRIVE-37))
+- NTLM (tracked with the ticket [NXDRIVE-875](https://jira.nuxeo.com/browse/NXDRIVE-875))

 ## Installation